 The Yard Milkshake Bar offers a wide selection of 28 flavors of ice cream, 9 types of cookie dough and 56 toppings.

 Chelsea and Logan, the founders of The Yard Milkshake Bar are also looking at gluten-free options and no-sugar-added Moosetracks ice cream for the future.

 |$100,000 for 15%||$100,000 for 25%||Daymond John|

 Entrepreneurs: Duc Nguyen and Lisa Nguyen

-Baubles + Soles are made with a strong, patented plastic blend that is machine washable and dishwasher safe.
-The insert-and-twist lock mechanism can withstand a 30 lb. pull-force and requires two steps to disengage.
+Baubles + Soles are a patented, strong plastic blend that is dishwasher safe and machine washable.
+A 30 lb. pull force can withstand the insert-and-twist lock mechanism and requires two steps to disengage.

-They are slip-resistant and provide much-needed support to the early walker.
-Lightweight, flexible and extremely comfortable, the one-piece construction also means no toxic glue, buttons, and buckles to fall apart and trip our little ones.
-100% Vegan friendly, the entire footwear line contains no animal skins or byproducts and are fully recyclable.
+They provide much-needed support to the early walker and are slip-resistant.
+The one-piece construction is also doesn’t need buttons, which does not require toxic glue, and buckles to fall apart and trip our little ones.

 More from Shark Tank

 Watch full episodes of shark tank online with Amazon Video